-Our need to accommodate the official schedule of the anniversary means an unusual itinerary of starting in the center of the country, traveling north and ending in the south.
+Our need to accommodate the official schedule of the anniversary means a return to Ha Noi which can be omitted by those under time constraints.
 There will be many meetings, including at the US embassy., but also a chance to enjoy the food and ambience of a country that has become a popular destination for US tourism.
+If the corona virus requires further postponement, the like new dates are September-October.
 Our host is the Viet Nam - USA Society of the Viet Nam Union of Friendship Organizations.

 My goal is to share with you the contacts I have made during 45 years of visits to Viet Nam and Laos and 42 years to Cambodia.